 US urges Saudis to 'reassure' oil and financial markets

-The United States said Wednesday it has urged Saudi Arabia to "reassure" oil and financial markets as the world grapples with the coronavirus pandemic, which has paralyzed major economies like America's.
-The appeal was made by Secretary of State Mike Pompeo in a telephone conversation Tuesday with Crown Prince Prince Mohammed bin Salman, the State Department said.
+The United States on Wednesday said it has urged Saudi Arabia to "reassure" oil and financial markets as the world grapples with a coronavirus pandemic that has paralysed major economies.
+The appeal was made by Secretary of State Mike Pompeo in a telephone conversation Tuesday with Crown Prince Mohammed bin Salman, the State Department said.

+Oil prices have plunged as economies grind to a halt due to the pandemic.
+But the decline has also been fuelled by a price war between the Saudis and Russia.
+President Donald Trump, who is seeking re-election in November, has welcomed lower gasoline prices for US consumers but the United States is also worried about its shale oil producers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)